 - 2 tablespoons butter

-- Roll out remaining pastry; cut in 1/2 inch strips.
+- Roll out the remaining pastry and cut it in ½-inch strips.
 Weave strips over filling for lattice top.
-Pinch top and bottom crusts together; turn under; pinch to make a stand-up fluted edge.
-Brush pastry with milk; sprinkle with sugar.
-Bake at 400 degrees for 45 minutes or until pastry is golden brown.
+Pinch the top and bottom crusts together, turn the edge under, and pinch to make a fluted edge.